Master of Arts in Teaching in Science Education

-The sequence for completing the MAT is as follows (assumes a June start; modules and timelines will shift depending on start of sequence):
+The sequence for completing the MAT is as follows (assumes an early August start; modules and timelines will shift depending on start of sequence):

-- One module during the first summer (3 credit hours)
+- One module during the Winter term (3 credit hours)

-- Four modules during the first academic year (12 credit hours)
+- Two modules during Spring semester (6 credit hours)

-- One module during the second summer (3 credit hours)
+- One module during the Summer (3 credit hours)

-- Student teaching during the fall semester of second academic year (12 credit hours)
+- Student teaching during Fall semester of second academic year (12 credit hours)